Health and Safety Procedure

 Positive Behavioural Expectations

-At SRS we aim to nurture and encourage all students, whatever their age.
+At SRS we nurture and encourage all students, whatever their age.
 We promote independence in personal and academic development.
 In order to maintain an orderly learning community we ask that your children adhere to our guidelines set out below

 - Take responsibility for their actions.